-New development and roadway projects located on City street facilities should meet the recommended access spacing standards summarized in Table 1-4.
+New development and roadway projects located on City street facilities will meet the recommended access spacing standards summarized in Table 1-4.
 Access points include public streets, private streets, and private commercial or residential driveways.
-Any deviation to these spacing standards would require an access management plan to be approved by the City engineer.
-The maximum access spacing listed in this table is consistent with Metro2.
+A variation to the access spacing standards may be granted in areas with limited property frontage and/or environmental constraints.
+Any variation to these spacing standards will require an access management plan to be approved by the City engineer.
+The maximum access spacing listed in this table is consistent with Metro.